TrellixVulnTeam/swahilipython_SCMU/Doc/library/heapq.rst

             if task is not REMOVED:
                 del entry_finder[task]
                 return task
-        raise KeyError('pop from an empty priority queue')
+        raise KeyError('pop kutoka an empty priority queue')

 Theory
 ------

 Heaps are arrays for which ``a[k] <= a[2*k+1]`` and ``a[k] <= a[2*k+2]`` for all
-*k*, counting elements from 0.
+*k*, counting elements kutoka 0.
 For the sake of comparison, non-existing elements are considered to be infinite.
 The interesting property of a heap is that ``a[0]`` is always its smallest element.